This article was written by Ángel Lázaro, co-founder of An Nà (安娜), a project which defines itself as:

 The city seems to be taking its chances with what we could call a “new economy,” and has an industrial park dedicated to biotechnology, one of the largest in China, and for work reasons, we have also had the chance to visit its two software technology parks, with an infinite number of small and large businesses that design applications, including animation effects for Dream Works (Star Wars).

-Events tourism is also one of its strong point, and its Conference Center, located in the east, was awarded last year for being the best conference destination in China.
+Events tourism is also one of its strong points, and its Conference Center, located in the east, was awarded last year for being the best conference destination in China.

 The city’s development is recent, like many Chinese cities.
 Xiamen was inhabited by around 200,000 people in the eighties, and now around three million live there, one million temporary residents, and around 15,000 “laowais,” in their majority university professors and professionals.
 In short, there is little “original” local population.
 For example, none of the businessmen which we have contacted during these months is from here.